thomascgray/mesbg-bgab/README.md

 **TODO**

-- get rid of stats at model top level and make it ALL profiles

-  - painful, with the data, but gotta be done

 - models need some kind of "effective model count" cus some things can be purchased as they count as 2 models

   - e.g dwarf vault warden teams